MeerabFatima-dev/CodeAlpha_HangmanGame/README.md

 Guess the word before lives run out to win!

+# Chatbot_Project

+A rule-based chatbot developed in Python that simulates human conversation using predefined logic and keyword-based responses.

+# Project Overview

+This project is a Rule-Based Chatbot developed to simulate human-like conversations by responding to user queries using predefined rules and keyword matching techniques.
+The chatbot is designed to answer frequently asked questions (FAQs), provide basic information, and demonstrate fundamental concepts of conversational AI and natural language processing logic.

+The main objective of this project is to understand how chatbots work internally, including input processing, decision-making logic, and response generation without using complex machine learning models.

+# 🎯 Key Features

+Interactive text-based conversation system

+Rule-based response mechanism using conditional logic

+Predefined FAQ handling

+User-friendly command-line interface

+Error handling for unknown inputs

+Expandable knowledge base (easy to add new questions and answers)

+Clean and modular code structure

+# 🛠️ Technologies Used

+Programming Language: Python

+Concepts Applied:

+Conditional Statements

+String Processing

+Functions & Modular Programming

+Basic NLP Logic (Keyword Matching)

+# ⚙️ How It Works

+The chatbot takes input from the user.

+The program analyzes keywords or patterns in the sentence.

+Matching rules are checked sequentially.

+A predefined response is returned.

+If no rule matches, a default response is displayed.

-💼 Internship Credit:
+# 💼 Internship Credit:

-This project was developed as part of my internship at CodeAlpha, where I am gaining practical experience in python development, problem solving, and real-world project workflows.
+These projects were developed as part of my internship at CodeAlpha, where I am gaining practical experience in python development, problem solving, and real-world project workflows.

-👩‍💻 Author
+# 👩‍💻 Author

 Meerab Fatima
 BS Computer Science Student | Python Learner

 Python Programming Intern — CodeAlpha

-⭐ Support
+# ⭐ Support

 If you like this project, consider giving it a ⭐ on GitHub!

-📄 License
+# 📄 License

 This project is open-source and created for educational purposes.